 One of the key benefits of Densi Crete is that it can be applied at the time of pour and double as a curing compound.
 This saves a huge amount of time and money as you don’t need to apply any topical membrane or curing compound, it’s all done in a single application.

 Instead of having to wait several months if you wait for the concrete to dry naturally to lay floor coverings, you can do it in just 14 days, guaranteed.
 For smaller projects, you can also use an internal penetrating moisture barrier, Moisture Proof, that is simply poured onto the concrete, broomed around for even coverage and left to penetrate.
-Moisture Proof can be applied to concrete of any age.
+Moisture Proof can be applied to the concrete of any age.

 Finally, due to the products being penetrating membranes they cannot be compromised once penetration has occurred.
 Trades can be back on the slab after just one hour with no compromise to the success of the product.